-The university grew its campus student body from fewer than 1,000 students in 2009 to over 19,000 ground students in fall 2017, where the incoming student GPA was 3.5.
-By 2016, more than 75% of the university’s traditional students study in rigorous STEM and business programs.
-GCU’s nontraditional student body increased from approximately 22,000 students at the start of 2009 to over 60,000 online students currently.
-Over 47% of GCU's online student body is studying at the graduate level and that percentage is growing.
+The university grew its campus student body from fewer than 1,000 students in 2009 to over 25,300 campus students in 2022.
+GCU’s non-traditional student body increased from approximately 22,000 students at the start of 2009 to over 86,000 online and evening cohort students in Fall 2022.

-In total since 2009, the university had invested over $1 billion dollars—and today, continues to invest in full-time faculty, improved technology infrastructure, new facilities and programmatic expansion in high-growth, high-demand areas such as engineering, computer science and IT.
-The university has been able to self-fund these investments with only nominal increases in tuition for nontraditional students, while freezing tuition for traditional students for 10 straight years.
+Between 2009 and June 2022, the university had invested over $1.7 billion dollars — and today, continues to invest in full-time faculty, improved technology infrastructure, new facilities and programmatic expansion in areas such as engineering, computer science and IT.
+The university has been able to self-fund these investments with only nominal increases in tuition for non-traditional students, while not increasing campus tuition in 14 years.1

 Returning to Historical Roots

 In 2018, GCU transitioned back to a 501(c)(3) institution, which provided faculty and students with equitable opportunities to: